AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/share-assets.md

   ![Download-Posteingang](assets/link-sharing-download-inbox.png)

-* Nachdem die Verarbeitung abgeschlossen ist, klicken Sie auf die **[!UICONTROL Download]** Schaltfläche zum Herunterladen der ZIP-Datei.
+* Nachdem die Verarbeitung abgeschlossen ist, klicken Sie auf die **[!UICONTROL Herunterladen]** Schaltfläche zum Herunterladen der ZIP-Datei.

 <!--
 You can also copy the auto-generated link and share it with the users.
 The default expiration time for the link is one day.